cjaq312/CrawlerMicroService/README.md

 # CrawlerMicroService
-Distributed Realtime Microservice Architecture to Analyze Crawl Data
+Distributed Realtime Microservice Architecture to Extract, Analyze and Persist product data for retailers.

 (Ongoing Project More Services and Functionalities To Be Implemented)